MicrosoftDocs/SupportArticles-docs/Office/Client/activation/mac-unknown-error.md

 ## Sign in with your local user account

-If you've signed in to your Mac using a Network account such as Open directory accounts, this error may occur because Office for Mac can't write your credentials into the keychain as it is "read-only."
+If you've signed in to your Mac using a Network account such as Open directory accounts, this error might occur because Office for Mac can't write your credentials into the keychain as it is "read-only."

-1. If you are signed in with a network account, sign out and sign back in with your local user account.
+1. If you're signed in with a network account, sign out and sign back in with your local user account.
 Try activation again.

 1. If you don't have a local user account, you must create one: